 - a.
 Projects that propose to use HUD funding for acquisition, new construction or rehabilitation activity. - b.
-Projects that propose to use HUD funding to provide project- or sponsor-based rental assistance, but are unable to document that the units will be online throughout calendar year 2020. - c.
-Projects proposed in applications that do not meet threshold criteria (i.e., do not meet the basic criteria to be eligible for consideration by HUD ex. does not accept clients through the Coordinated Entry process, do not participate in HMIS or comparable data system (DV providers), do not use a low-barrier approach).
+Projects that propose to use HUD funding for project- or sponsor-based rental assistance, where the housing units are not yet on-line. - c.
+Projects proposed in applications that do not meet threshold (i.e., do not meet the basic criteria to be eligible for consideration by HUD).